-For further information, please contact Dr. Kim Hicks, Honors Program Coordinator at (413) 552-2197, or email khicks@hcc.edu.
+For further information, review the Honors website.
+After reviewing the website, please feel free to contact Dr. Vanessa Martinez, Honors Program Coordinator (FROST 270) at (413) 552-2858, or email vmartinez@hcc.edu.

 HONORS LEARNING COMMUNITIES

 Honors Learning Communities are interdisciplinary courses organized around a specific theme and taught by faculty members from different disciplines.
 Honors LCs may be worth 6 or 7 credits, depending on the courses they combine.